Hotel workers’ strike and the 2025 ASSA annual meeting – Update v6

 Use Starter Packs to easily build a list of follows around themes that interest you.
 Any user can create a Starter Pack, a list of up to 150 accounts that they curate and recommend on some topic.
 Follow all the accounts in a pack with a single click and/or browse to select individually.

-1. Individual accounts actively posting econ from academia, think tanks, and media including Daron Acemoglu, Andrew Baker, Michael Clemens, Nick Bunker, Brad DeLong, Arin Dube, Sue Dynarski, Paul Goldsmith-Pinkham, Kirabo Jackson, Seema Jayachandran, Erzo F.P.
-Luttmer, Paul Krugman, Rachael Meager, Joey Politano, Jesse Rothstein, Ernie Tedeschi, David Wessel, Khoa Vu, and Gema Zamarro, and
+• Pack 1 and Pack 2 of individual accounts actively posting econ: from academia, think tanks, and media including Daron Acemoglu, Andrew Baker, Michael Clemens, Nick Bunker, Brad DeLong, Arin Dube, Sue Dynarski, Paul Goldsmith-Pinkham, Austan Goolsbee, Kirabo Jackson, Seema Jayachandran, Heather Long, Erzo F.P.
+Luttmer, Paul Krugman, Rachael Meager, Joey Politano, Jesse Rothstein, Claudia Sahm, Ernie Tedeschi, David Wessel, Khoa Vu, and Gema Zamarro.

-2. Economics institutions with Bluesky accounts such as APPAM, AEA Journals & JOE, CEPR, CSWEP, the IO Society, JAERE, JOLE, JPE, JPubE, NBER, the Peterson Institute, QJE, REStud, the Royal Econ Society, Upjohn Institute, the Urban Econ Association, and RAND.
+• Econ institutions such as APPAM, AEA Journals & JOE, CEPR, CSWEP, the IO Society, IZA, JAERE, JOLE, JPE, JPubE, NBER, the Peterson Institute, QJE, REStud, the Royal Econ Society, Upjohn Institute, the Urban Econ Association, RAND, and some econ departments.

 Find accounts you follow on X that are also on Bluesky using the Chrome extension Sky Follower Bridge.
 Choose those you want to follow here.